Victor Chandler

 • Who is Victor Chandler?

 Victor Chandler is a British businessman, bookmaker, and former chairman of BetVictor, one of the leading gambling brands in the world today.
-Chandler is a prominent figure in the gambling industry known for his innovative contributions.
-He is often credited as the man who brought tax-free betting and the first bookmaker to recognize the importance of online betting.
+He is credited with bringing tax-free wagering and pioneering online betting.

 • What is Victor Chandler’s net worth?